Student leadership, democracy and student voice are central to the way our school works.

 We provide opportunities for our students to develop all their varied talents and mature into confident young adults.

-The 2015-2016 Senior Student team (seen below in the Varndean Globe amphitheatre) were a very active body, organising events such as the Leavers' Prom and the yearbook, numerous charity events, representing students' issues, canvassing their views on the Make your Mark campaign and they also developed a Student School Improvement plan for the year.
-In March 2016 we were thrilled to host the first Head Student Conference, an idea borne and realised by Student Headteacher Wednesday.
-Senior Students from across the city came together to discuss student voice, wellbeing, equality and sustainability in our schools, and featured guest speaker Caroline Lucas, Green MP for Brighton Pavilion.
+The Senior Student team (seen below in the Varndean Globe amphitheatre) are a very active body, organising events such as the Leavers' Prom and the yearbook, numerous charity events, representing students' issues, canvassing their views on the Make your Mark campaign and they also developed a Student School Improvement plan for the year.

 Information from the Student Cabinet